jelic98/raf_nlp/README.md

 * all functions should be void
 * match every malloc with free (bug in 3.txt corpus)
 * isolate modules into separate headers
+* file read/write binary data instad of text

 ### Note

 * parser
 * vocabulary architecture
-* network architecture
-* backpropagation
 * negative sampling
 * train/test pseudocode
 * no loss function